Kindergarten Readiness Checklist

 • Write their names and recognize where their names are printed.

-• Request you to write notes or words to others.
+• Write notes or words to others.

 • Try to draw, write, or scribble.